 - In Germany, in addition to legal demands for subscriber information and transactional information, we received demands for lawful intercepts.
-In the first half of 2019, we received 2258 such demands regarding 2258 customer selectors.
+In the second half of 2019, we received 2355 such demands regarding 2355 customer selectors.
 All of these demands were for the interception of calls initiated in Germany and made to specified international numbers.

 - In India we are precluded by law from discussing any information about the requests we might receive from the Government of India or identifying the specific number of websites that we were asked to block by the Government of India.